Madic-/Sway-DE/README.md

 set +a
 ```

-Or let your display manager source $HOME/.profile before loading the desktop environment.
+.profile gets a "magic" snippet to source all variables from ~/.config/environment.d/*.conf.
+Or you can let your display manager source $HOME/.profile before loading the desktop environment.
 The custom provided startup script /usr/local/sbin/sway will source both files before executing sway.
 This way the command **sway** can be executed via command line or from a display manager and every required environment variable will be set properly.

 ### Weather information in waybar